Gospel: John 4:5-42

 4:6 "the sixth hour" Hours of the day were counted from dawn.
 If dawn was about 6:00 A.M., the time referred to in the verse was noon.

 4:9 "do not share dishes..."
 In the time of Jesus, Jews ate in the Greek style, reclining on the ground around a short table.
 Taking bread in the right hand, a Jew would dip the bread into a common dish (like eating chips and dip).
 Refusing to share a common dish was an insult and a rejection of fellowship.
-So, the phrase could denoted a divide that was ethnic in nature.
+So, the phrase could denote a divide that was ethnic in nature.
 It could even refer to the notion that Samaritan women were unclean.
 Any association with them would make a Jew unclean.
 Notice the connection of "kosher" between meals and racial hatred.

 4:10 "living water" referred to an artesian spring.